masc-ucsc/docs/docs/pyrope/07-typesystem.md

 Bitwidth uses narrowing to converge (see [internals](10-internals.md/#type-synthesis)).
 The GCD example does not specify the input/output size, but narrowing allows to work without typecasts.
-To understand, the commens show the max/min bitwidth computations.
+To understand, the comments show the max/min bitwidth computations.

 ```
 if cmd? {